-American Airlines warns of jet fuel shortages nationwide: report
+American Airlines warns of jet fuel shortages nationwide

 Airports in the West are already reporting jet fuel shortages